WonyoungCho/plink/docs/GWAS_bash.md

     for i in {1..22} X Y;do plink --bfile ${path1}${file1}chr${i}${file3}.snp$b --mind ${a} --make-bed --out ${path1}${file1}chr${i}${file3}.smp${c};done done

-# Check number of variants and samples from 0.90 to 0.95 frequencies.
+# Check the number of variants and samples.
 for j in {90..99}
 do
     for i in {1..22} X Y;do wc -l ${path1}${file1}chr${i}${file3}.snp${j}.bim;done > ${path2}${file1}${file3}.snp${j}.inf0